- January 19, 2015

 Unfortunately, nonprofits don’t get the same credit as a for-profit.
 Why?
 These organizations are still businesses, have legal licenses, recruit qualified personnel, and bring great value to their community.

 Why aren’t we being taught about nonprofits?

-The main reason why we don’t know half of the nonprofits in a local neighborhood, because most of them address a dire need you’re unaware that exists.
+The main reason why we don’t know half of the nonprofits in a local neighborhood because most of them address a dire need you’re/we’re/I’m unaware that exists.
 These groups don’t seek out attention.
 Most nonprofits don’t want the spotlight.
 Even worse, some of their buildings won’t have bright neon signs to draw you in.

-Schools don’t teach our children the value of a nonprofit, even though the school is a nonprofit.
-The emphasis is on small businesses, national companies, and multinational corporations.
 Nonprofits aren’t seen as valuable commodities.
-There are communities supported by government groups for their main source of revenue, employment and taxes.
+Yet, they are.
+There are communities supported by government groups for their main source of revenue, employment, and taxes.
 Yet, we are immersed in nonprofits and don’t even know it.